gskinnerTeam/flutter-stateful-props/README.md

   ChildBuilder getBuilder(ChildBuilder childBuilder) => super.getBuilder(childBuilder);
 }
 ```
+We could just as easily have used composition here, but inheritence is more succinct in this case.

-For an example of composition, you can look at the `FutureProp` (ADD LINK), which internally uses a ValueProp to track it's future:
+For an example of composition, you can look at the [`FutureProp`](https://github.com/gskinnerTeam/flutter-stateful-props/blob/master/lib/props/future_prop.dart), which internally uses a `ValueProp` to track it's future:
 ```
   @override
   void init() {